Try Checkpoint on your iPhone.

 Tap Accept, then Install.

 TestFlight will show a screen titled Checkpoint.
 Tap Accept, then tap Install.
-A blue dot next to the app means it is a beta build — that is exactly right. - 5
+A blue dot next to the app means it is installed through TestFlight — that is expected. - 5

 Open Checkpoint and sign in.

 You can now open Checkpoint from your home screen like any other app.
 Create an account or sign in with the same email you use everywhere.
-That is it — you are testing.
+That is it — you are in.

 Tell me what is broken.
 Tell me what is missing.